calaldees/teacherEducation/teacherEducation/_sessions.md

 ??
 * [Research Methods in Education](https://www.vlebooks.com/Product/Index/57882) Cohen, Louis 2007

-Mentor
+* Mentor
+    * OneNote
+        * Discuss the impact your student has had with Questioning.
+In the department and in the wider school?
+    * Guidance
         * What are my targets and foci in ITP and towards final grading?
         * How can I progress further?
 What support do I need?
         * What evidence do I have of my impact on student learning?
 Revisit subject knowledge and audit, specifically in relation areas of priority considering transition to ECT
         * What is my impact with my learners and classes?
 In the department and in the wider school?
 How do I know?
         * Final grading – review of the year/placement and the progress made.
 How is this evidenced?
         * What subject specific targets for ECT year 1?
 Supporting the ECT transition process